Toledo Named No. 2 Minor League Sports Market

 Mud Hens Executive Vice President and General Manager, Erik Ibsen added, "The Mud Hens are proud to be one of the leaders in minor league sports and entertainment.
 As we approach our 23rd year downtown, we look forward to building on our past success and unveiling new attractions and fun experiences for our fans."

-- Jack LaFontaine Recalled to Coachella Valley Firebirds - Kansas City Mavericks
+- Booster's Buddies, Silver Sounds Fan Clubs for 2025 on Sale Today - Nashville Sounds

-- Toledo Named No. 2 Minor League Sports Market - Toledo Walleye
+- Toledo Named No. 2 Minor League Sports Market - Toledo Mud Hens

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.